AdobeDocs/commerce-operations.en/help/tools/quality-patches-tool/patches-available-in-qpt/v1-1-51/acsd-60631-graphql-returns-an-error-when-same-product-is-assigned-to-multiple-configurable-products.md

 ---
-title:"ACSD-60631: Graphql returns an error when same product is assigned to multiple configurable products'
+title:"ACSD-60631: GraphQL returns an error when same product is assigned to multiple configurable products'
-description: Apply the ACSD-60631 patch to fix the Adobe Commerce issue where Graphql returns an error when same product is assigned to multiple configurable products
+description: Apply the ACSD-60631 patch to fix the Adobe Commerce issue where a GraphQL query returns an error when the same product is assigned to multiple configurable products.
 feature: Attributes, GraphQL
 role: Admin, Developer
 ---
-# ACSD-60631: Graphql returns an error when same product is assigned to multiple configurable products
+# ACSD-60631: GraphQL query returns an error when the same product is assigned to multiple configurable products

-The ACSD-60631 patch fixes the issue Graphql returns an error when same product is assigned to multiple configurable products.
+The ACSD-60631 patch fixes the issue where a GraphQL query returns an error when the same product is assigned to multiple configurable products.
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](https://experienceleague.adobe.com/en/docs/commerce-knowledge-base/kb/announcements/commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches) 1.1.51 is installed.
 The patch ID is ACSD-60631.
 Please note that this issue is scheduled to be fixed in Adobe Commerce 2.4.8.

 ## Affected products and versions